A History of Westside Community Schools (District 66)

 The District’s K-6 program provides students with challenging, stimulating curriculum presented in enriched learning environments.
 Content standards in all curricular areas guide instruction and assessment.
 Students develop strong skills in math, language arts, science and social studies and receive weekly instruction in Spanish, music, art, and physical education.
 Technology integration is part of daily life in Westside’s elementary schools.

 Westside Middle School, designated as a Blue Ribbon School by the US Department of Education in 1997, provides the District’s seventh- and eighth-graders with an exceptional core curriculum and robust electives, including up to two full years of German, French or Spanish.
 (Accordion here.)
 Team teaching, hands-on learning, and technology integration are emphasized by staff focused on meeting the academic, social, emotional and physical needs of early adolescents.
-Accelerated courses, gifted programming, and full-inclusion special education services support the success of all students.
+Accelerated courses, gifted programming, and inclusive special education services support the success of all students.
 A rich extracurricular program gets all students involved in a variety of sports, arts, and personal interest club activities.

 Westside High School is home to one of the premiere college preparatory programs in the nation as evidenced by Blue Ribbon School awards in 1984 and 1996.
 (Accordion here) Westside High School’s unique modular schedule helps students develop as independent learners and allows students to enroll in an additional semester of courses over the course of a four-year program.
 Technology integration is extensive.
 Educators from across the U.S. and from foreign countries visit Westside’s model program of computer integration in instruction.
 Rigorous graduation requirements include demonstrations of proficiency in “Exit Outcomes.”
 In addition, all students must meet an 80-hour community service requirement and complete a senior project.